WestDRI/wgpages/content/julia202202/julia-07-distributed1.md

 ### Back to the slow series: serial code

 Let's restart Julia with `julia -p 2` (control process + 2 workers).
-We'll start with our serial code (below), and let's save it as `serialDistributed.jl` and run it.
+We'll start with our serial code (below), save it as `serialDistributed.jl`, and run it.

 ```jl
 using Distributed